 You’re Going To Have To Sell Your Home

 The idea of selling your family home can be very emotional for many people.
 Often, couples do opt to sell the home as they find it necessary to downsize when living off a single income.
 However, this is not always necessary.
-The Matrimonial Property Act governs the division of matrimonial property during a divorce.
-Generally, when a marriage ends the matrimonial home is divided equally.
+The Family Property Act governs the division of property during a divorce.
+Generally, when a marriage ends the family home is divided equally.
 In amicable situations one party may opt to buy out the other to allow them to stay in the home.
 If the situation is high conflict and both parties refuse to leave the home, one may apply for an Exclusive Possession Order which would gives the Courts the authority to give exclusive possession of the home to party.